drew-wks/ASK/README.md

 ### How to Run Locally (using VS Code)
 1. Clone the repository
 2. Open the project in VS Code.
-3. Run the `./setup.sh` script.
-If premission is deined, try the command `chmod +x setup.sh` first
+3. Set up your local environment and python interpreter
-4. re-activate your venv via the command `source venv/bin/activate` and add your streamlit secrets into .secrets.toml
+4. Add your streamlit secrets into .secrets.toml
 5. Select the prompt_ui.py file
 6. Go to the "Run and Debug" panel in VS Code (Ctrl+Shift+D or Cmd+Shift+D).
 7. Select "Run Streamlit App" and press the green play button to start